-Additional examples of indicators playing a significant role in improving institutional effectiveness include the following: (1) data on affordability compared with other Oregon public universities drove a deliberate strategy over several years to limit tuition increases; (2) data on 1st-to-2nd-year retention led to the development of our bridge program, Destination Western, and a collaborative and cross-unit redesign of student orientation (Wolf PACK); and (3) data on course delivery modality and students' preferences for delivery have informed scheduling and an expansion in flexible course offerings.
+Additional examples of indicators playing a significant role in improving institutional effectiveness include the following: (1) data on affordability compared with other Oregon public universities drove a deliberate strategy over several years to limit tuition increases and (2) data on 1st-to-2nd-year retention led to the development of our bridge program, Destination Western, and a collaborative and cross-unit redesign of student orientation (Wolf PACK).
 Finally, our Institutional Research Office has developed regular reports for distribution to academic units, which include some of the indicators described in Table 1.B.2-1 and other indicators that have been requested by unit-level academic leaders.